-- Volunteering – giving something back to your community
+- Volunteering – do something to help without reward

 You need an adult volunteer group leader (usually a teacher or adult instructor) who can share their skills, enthusiasm and organising abilities, but most of all they will make sure that you are safe at all times.